-As you may have heard in the news lately, Canadian’s life expectancy is on the rise.
-When you take a closer look at both the life expectancy and retirement savings statistics, it begins to paint a worrying picture for many investors.
+With Canadian’s life expectancy on the rise, taking a closer look at both the life expectancy and retirement savings statistics, it begins to paint a worrying picture for many investors.

 In order to bridge the gap and mitigate potential pitfalls down the road, it is necessary to have a strong, multi-faceted plan in place.
 It is essential to combine a disciplined saving approach with a solid investment management foundation.